Refractive errors are the most common type of eye disorder.

 LASIK (laser in-situ keratomileusis)

-LASIK surgery starts with a small flap created by a microkeratome or femtosecond laser.
-Then the surgeon uses an excimer laser to reshape the cornea and correct myopia, hyperopia, astigmatism, or presbyopia.
+LASIK surgery starts with a small flap created using a microkeratome or femtosecond laser.
+Then the surgeon uses an excimer laser to reshape the cornea.

 PRK (photorefractive keratectomy)

-PRK is a similar procedure to LASIK, but instead of creating a flap, the entire outer layer of the cornea (epithelium) is removed.
+PRK is a similar procedure to LASIK.
+Instead of creating a flap, the entire outer layer of the cornea (epithelium) is removed.
 This grows back in a few days following the surgery.

 LRI (limbal relaxing incision)

-Limbal Relaxing Incisions (LRI) correct minor astigmatisms by making incisions at the opposite edges of the cornea, following the curve of the iris, causing a slight flattening in that direction.
+Limbal Relaxing Incisions (LRI) correct minor astigmatisms.
+The procedure involves making incisions at the opposite edges of the cornea, following the curve of the iris.
+This causes a slight flattening in that direction.

 ALK (automated lamellar keratoplasty)